rtavenar/dgswp/README.md

 pip install -r requirements.txt
 ```

-Additional requirements are necessary for the CFM experiment: see `torchcfm`'s GitHub repository for that.
+The CFM experiment imply additional requirements: see `torchcfm`'s GitHub repository for that.

 ## Figure Generation